Gluten Free Brookies

 Here are my tips to really make your delicious homemade brookies shine:

-• Grease the Pan: Grease the pan well so that the brookies pop out easily.
+• Grease the pan.
+Grease the pan well so that the brookies pop out easily.
 If you’re worried about sticking, you can line the pan with parchment paper and lift the finished brookies out that way.

-• Let the Brookies Cool: Make sure you give the brookies enough time to cool completely before removing them from the pan.
+• Let the brookies cool.
+Make sure you give the brookies enough time to cool completely before removing them from the pan.
 Warm brownie cookies are too soft for slicing.
 You can always warm the individual brookies up again for serving!

 Close up of a brookie lifted up by a spatula, with a pan of brookies in the background.

-Add-Ins & Variations
+Add-Ins & Recipe Variations

 These brookies really are the best compromise ever.
 Not only are they out here solving the cookies vs. brownies debate, but the variation possibilities mean even more delicious dessert ideas!
 Here are some suggestions: